 The short answer is yes!
-Of course, creating the calendar from scratch is possible but using a free template saves time and effort.
+Of course, creating fundraising calendars from scratch is possible but using a free template saves time and effort.
 Put your time into creating a great-looking calendar, finding sponsors and advertisers, and selling a bunch of calendars for profit instead of spending time making a calendar format.

 Coming up with a winning calendar that all of your fans will love to buy is key.
 Focus on creating a calendar with the biggest appeal for your fans, sponsors, and advertisers to get the biggest bang for your buck.
 Some great ideas to consider are:

 - focus on pictures of one group or sub-group within the organization each month